Hamiltonian constraint of LQG: Expression using Ashtekar variables

 This Hamiltonian is now polynomial in the Ashtekar's variables.
 This development raised new hopes for the canonical quantum gravity programme.
-Although Ashtekar variables had the virtue of simplifying the Hamiltonian, it has the problem that the variables become complex.
-When one quantizes the theory it is a difficult task ensure that one recovers real general relativity as opposed to complex general relativity.
-Also there were also serious difficulties promoting the densitized Hamiltonian to a quantum operator.
+Although Ashtekar variables have the virtue of simplifying the Hamiltonian, it has the problem that the variables become complex numbers.
+When one quantizes the theory, it is a difficult task to ensure that one recovers real general relativity as opposed to complex general relativity.
+There are also serious difficulties promoting the densitized Hamiltonian to a quantum operator.

 A way of addressing the problem of reality conditions was noting that if we took the signature to be $(+,+,+,+)$, that is Euclidean instead of Lorentzian, then one can retain the simple form of the Hamiltonian for but for real variables.
 One can then define what is called a generalized Wick rotation to recover the Lorentzian theory.
-Generalized as it is a Wick transformation in phase space and has nothing to do with analytical continuation of the time parameter $t$.
+It is a Wick transformation in phase space and has nothing to do with analytical continuation of the time parameter $t$.